Data-Syntax/KridersFieldGuide/README.md

 ### Catalog 002: Krider's Field Guide
 - **Description:** The third catalog, continuing the modern "Field Guide" aesthetic.
 This issue is the first to be branded as a Krider's Field Guide, connecting the project to the Krider's Nurseries legacy, which first printed its catalog in 1906.
 It features a diverse collection of five flowers: the Garden Cosmos ('Rubenza'), Ox-eye Daisy, Wichura's Rose (Hybrid), a modern Orange Hybrid Rose, and Meadow Knapweed.
 - **Required Images:** `cover.jpg`, `daisy.jpg`, `redRose.jpg`, `orangeRose.jpg`, `flower.jpg`

+### Catalog 003: Krider's Field Guide
+- **Description:** The fourth catalog in the series, maintaining the modern "Krider's Field Guide" aesthetic.
+This issue highlights a dried Tea Rose on the cover, in line with the fall season.
+The guide also features a collection of four other distinct flowers: the Sweet crab apple, Coppery vygie, Peruvian zinnia, and the unique Veggie Rose (*Rosa chinensis 'Viridiflora'*).
+- **Required Images:** `coverRose.jpg`, `flower1.jpg`, `flower2.jpg`, `flower3.jpg`, `flower4.jpg`

 ---